tyobaskara/go-postgresql-boilerplate/jwt-auth-middleware/docs/docker.md

 ## Networks

-All services are connected through the `jeki-network` bridge network.
+All services are connected through the `maxwash-network` bridge network.

 ## Health Checks